evanthegrayt/vim-noteworthy/README.md

 # Noteworthy
-Very often, I'll be coding in `vim`, and want to quickly write a note.
+I'll often be coding in `vim`, and want to quickly write a note.
 I have places where I store notes for myself, and it's not usually in the same repository I'm coding in.
 I made this plugin to make this process easier.

 ## Table of Contents
 - [Installation](#installation)